 2. Caloric Expenditure Beyond the Workout:

 Cardio burns calories during the session.
-However, resistance training triggers a prolonged afterburn effect.
-After you exercise, your body continues to burn calories while it repairs and strengthens muscles.
-We call it excess post-exercise oxygen consumption (EPOC).
+But resistance training sets off a longer-lasting afterburn.
+The body continues to burn calories, and rebuild and strengthen muscles after exercise.
+Overconsumption of oxygen after exercise is the term used to describe this condition (EPOC).
 Studies show that resistance training increases resting metabolic rate more than aerobic exercise does.

 3. Fat Loss and Improved Body Composition:

-Busting Myths about Resistance Training and Weight Loss:
+False Beliefs about Resistance Training and Weight Loss

 Let’s bust all of the myths together below: